 Four oxen stood back to back against a lion.
-Mistake.
-The Lion picked each off one by one in turn.
+They quarreled and the Lion picked each off one by one in turn.

 United we stand, divided we fall.